chloneda/vim-cheatsheet/resources/README_EN.md

 :N                  # Jump to the Nth line, for example: 10<Enter> is to move to the tenth line
 N%                  # Move to the N% position of the file, for example 10% is moved to the 10% position of the file
 N|                  # Move to N columns of the current row
+<Enter>             # Move to the first non-blank character in the next line
+N<Enter>            # Move the cursor down N lines
 w                   # Skip to the beginning of the next word (word: words separated by punctuation or spaces)
 W                   # Skip to the beginning of the next word (Word: words separated by spaces)
 e                   # Jump to the end of the next word (word: words separated by punctuation or spaces)